An Interview

 “Yes, sorry, here.”

-The corridor was this white that was too white especially with these framed trashy headlines causing this weird dichotomy.
-That’s a good word, I should try and use it for this interview, make me seem clever.
+The corridor was this white that was too white especially with these framed trashy headlines causing this weird dichotomy in my brain.
+That’s a good word, I should try and use it for this interview, it'll make me look clever.

 “Just in here Imri.”